Personal Identity Verification Guide Introduction

-A Personal Identity Verification (PIV) credential is a US Federal governmentwide credential used to access Federally controlled facilities and information systems at the appropriate security level.
+A PIV credential is a U.S. federal government-wide credential used to access federally controlled facilities and information systems at the appropriate security level.

 PIV credentials have certificates and key pairs, pin numbers, biometrics like fingerprints and pictures, and other unique identifiers.
-When put together into a PIV credential, it provides the capability to implement multi-factor authentication for networks, applications, and buildings.
+When these items are put together in a PIV credential, the credential provides the capability to implement multifactor authentication for networks, applications, and buildings.

 First, we cover the basics of PIV credentials, including:

 - What PIV is, contains, and looks like;

 - The basics of getting started with PIV credentials; and

 - Using PIV for network authentication (smart card logon).

 We also cover applications and guidance for developers and users—which need your input!